Measurement of $B \to K{}^{*}(892)\gamma$ decays at Belle II: Event Selection and Reconstruction

-Candidates for high-energy photons coming directly from the $B$ decay are reconstructed from energy deposits (“clusters”) in the barrel and forward regions of the ECL, with energies satisfying $1.4\,\text{GeV} < E^{\ast}_{\gamma} < 3.4\,\text{GeV}$.
+Candidates for high-energy photons coming directly from the $B$ decay are reconstructed from energy deposits (clusters) in the barrel and forward regions of the ECL, with energies satisfying $1.4\,\text{GeV} < E^{\ast}_{\gamma} < 3.4\,\text{GeV}$.
 The asterisk ($\ast$) denotes quantities calculated in the $e^{+}e^{-}$ c.m.\ frame.
-To select a cluster shape consistent with an electromagnetic shower, we require that the ratio E9/E21 exceed 0.9, where E9 and E21 are the energies deposited in a $3 \times 3$ array of crystals and a $5 \times 5$ array excluding the corners, respectively, centred on the crystal with the highest energy.
-The difference between the ECL cluster time and the event time must be less than 200~ns in order to suppress out-of-time photons arising from beam backgrounds.
+These clusters must have no matched tracks in the CDC.
+To ensure their shape is consistent with an electromagnetic shower, we require that the ratio E9/E21 exceeds 0.9, where E9 and E21 are the energies deposited in a $3 \times 3$ array of crystals and a $5 \times 5$ array excluding the corners, respectively, centred on the crystal with the highest energy.
+The difference between the ECL cluster time and the event time must be less than 200~ns to suppress out-of-time photons arising from beam backgrounds.
 To distinguish high-energy photon candidates from $K^{0}_{L}$ clusters, we use a stochastic gradient-boosted decision tree (BDT)~\cite{FastBDT}.
 The BDT is trained with 11 Zernike moments~\cite{Zernike} derived from the ECL shower shape.
-These criteria result in a photon selection efficiency of 88\%.
+These criteria result in a photon selection efficiency of $88\%$ and a background rejection of $85\%$.

 We reconstruct $K^{0}_{S}$ candidates from pairs of oppositely charged tracks assumed to be pions.
-We do not apply $d_{r}$, $d_{z}$, or PID selection criteria to these tracks, but we fit them to a common vertex and require that the goodness-of-fit be satisfactory.
+We do not apply $d_{r}$, $d_{z}$, or PID selection criteria to these tracks, rather we fit them to a common vertex and require that the goodness-of-fit be satisfactory.
 The invariant mass of the $K^{0}_{S}$ candidate must be within $10\,{\rm MeV}\!/c^2$ of the known $K^{0}_{S}$ mass~\cite{PDG}.
-Additional selections are applied to these candidates, including momentum-dependent requirements on the $K^{0}_{S}$ flight distance in the transverse plane, the angle between the $K^{0}_{S}$ momentum and the vector pointing from the IP to the $K^{0}_{S}$ vertex, and the distance along the $z$ axis from the IP to the $K^{0}_{S}$ vertex.
+Additional criteria are applied to these candidates, including momentum-dependent requirements on the $K^{0}_{S}$ flight distance in the transverse plane, the angle between the reconstructed $K^{0}_{S}$ momentum and the vector pointing from the IP to the $K^{0}_{S}$ vertex, and the distance along the $z$ axis from the IP to the $K^{0}_{S}$ vertex.
 The $K^{0}_{S}$ selection efficiency is approximately $94\%$.